Retractable Patio at Seventh Son Brewing Co.

 On a QFM96.3 radio interview this spring, Collin Castore, co-founder of Seventh Son Brewing Co. in Columbus, OH, and current President of the Ohio Craft Brewers Association, shared that there are 250 breweries in Ohio and growing with soon over 34 of those in Columbus.
 Clearly, breweries have become the entertainment of choice for many.
-The patio and rooftop spaces that enable guests to fully experience a brewery’s process and unique brand culture are continuing to become more advanced and capable of hosting patrons year-round.
+The patio and rooftop spaces enable guests to fully experience a brewery’s process.
+Unique brand culture continue to become more advanced and capable of hosting patrons year-round.

 Started in 2012, it’s hard to believe that Seventh Son is one of the oldest in the area.
 Riding the wave, Colin and co-owners Jen Burton and Travis Spencer along with brewmaster Colin Vent – acquired both the site and the vacant lot behind their existing facility for $825,000 according to an article by Columbus Business First.